• Skip to primary navigation

 The word Mosbolletjies is an Afrikaans word made up of two words, mos and bolletjies.
 Mos is the word for ‘must’ or semi-fermented grape skins which are a by-product of wine production.
 The yeast spores on the grape skins were used as the leavening agent in the dough.
 Bolletjies simply translates to balls, probably because the dough was formed into ball shapes before being baked.
 Once dried (and hard) the mosbolletjies are known as mosbeskuit (mos-bes-kate), beskuit being the Afrikaans word for rusks.

-Another interesting fact, before we get onto the recipe, is that in Germany a similar recipe for rusks is known as zweiback, or twice-baked, referring to both the initial baking in the oven and the second drying-out process.
+Another couple of interesting facts, before we get onto the recipe, is that in Germany a similar recipe for rusks is known as zweiback, or twice-baked, referring to both the initial baking in the oven and the second drying-out process.
+And in Italy they make these yummy almond biscotti - biscotti also meaning twice-baked.

 This is how the rusks look once they’ve been dried.